 - 1 tablespoon salt

 - poppy seeds or sesame seeds for topping

 - 1 beaten egg

-Stir in oil or melted butter and mix well with a wooden spoon.
+- Stir in oil or melted butter and mix well with a wooden spoon.
 Once the entire mass sticks together turn out onto a floured surface and knead for about 5 minutes, adding in that last cup of flour as needed to form a smooth, pliable glossy mass.
 Alternatively, this can be done in a stand mixer with a dough hook.
-Note: If dough isn't coming together, add more flour, one tablespoon at a time, until it pulls away from the bowl.
+Note: If dough isn't coming together, add more flour, a couple tablespoons at a time, until it pulls away from the bowl.
 You want the dough to be sticky though.

-Divide each half into either 3 strands (or 4 or 6 depending on how intricate your loaf braid will be.)
-Here is a guide on How to Braid Challah.
+- Divide each half into either 3 strands (or 4 or 6 depending on how intricate your loaf braid will be.)